 Did you know?

 UAC members review and provide feedback on an average of 71 assessment reports and strategic plans per semester.

 Offline versions of the UAC reviewer rubrics are available.

-GVSU's university-wide assessment conference was part of a larger conversation about how we can assess student learning efficiently and effectively.
+GVSU's university-wide assessment conference in January 2018 was part of a larger conversation about how we can assess student learning efficiently and effectively.